Jemmco's dyne test solutions are manufactured to ASTM Standard D-2578, and are available in (41) different levels ranging from 30 to 70 dynes/cm.

-The Dyne Solution Starter Kit includes each of the (41) Dyne levels in the bottle size of your choice, in addition to a pack of (200) medical-grade cotton swabs.
+Our Starter Kits include each of the (41) dyne levels in the bottle size of your choice, in addition to two packs of (100) medical-grade cotton swabs.
 This versatile kit is ideal for customers with a wide range of treat levels.

-Our Dyne Test Solutions have a recommended shelf life of six months, and the expiration date is marked on each bottle.
-All of Jemmco's Dyne Test Products come with test procedures and the appropriate SDS documentation.
+Our dyne test solutions have a recommended shelf life of 5-6 months, and the expiration date is marked on each bottle.
+All of Jemmco's dyne test products come with test procedures and the appropriate SDS documentation.

 What are Dyne Solutions?